tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ~~~~
 {:#sli-sl title="FAI and GISS label in the label stack."}

-> When the slice is realized over an IP dataplane, the SSL can be encoded in
+> When the slice is realized over an IP dataplane, the GISS can be encoded in
 the IP header.
 For example, the SSL can be encoded in portion of the IPv6
 Flow Label field as described in {{!I-D.filsfils-spring-srv6-stateless-slice-id}}.